 The primary benefit is the low cost.
 Expenditures for running the server are spread among the many websites that reside on the server.
 Shared hosting can be as low as $4.00/month, depending on which service you decide to use.

-Shared hosting alleviates you of the responsibility of having to run the server yourself.
+Shared hosting relieves the responsibility of having to run the server yourself.
 All you have to do is build and manage your site.
 The hosting service will handle the administration and technical issues.

-Since many sites are sharing the server, the technical support you receive may actually come quicker than using a dedicated host.
+Since many sites share the server, the technical support you receive may actually come quicker than using a dedicated host.
 This is because a problem that can affect one site on the server can spread to others.

 There’s also the fact that shared resources can slow you down.
 Your website may run sluggish because some other site is getting swamped.
 On top of that, you have very little control over the grand scheme of things.

-The choice of software, applications, etc. is out of your hands.
-The hosting service is the big boss, and you’ve just got to ride the waves or find yourself a new host if you’re dissatisfied.
+The choice of software, applications, etc., is out of your hands.
+The hosting service is the big boss, and you have to ride the waves or find yourself a new host if you’re disappointed.

-This why some sites opt for a VPS.
-It’s like having your own server without actually having your own server.
+Having a VPS is like having your server without actually having your server.
 True, there are multiple sites on the server.
-They are, however, partitioned so that each one has its own operating system, disc space, and bandwidth.
+However, they are partitioned so that each one has its operating system, disc space, and capacity.

-This provides a greater degree of individual control, including root access, without the expense required for a dedicated host.
-There are advantages to using this type of hosting that go beyond cost, though.
+It provides a greater degree of individual control, including root access, without the expense required for a dedicated host.
+There are advantages to using this hosting that go beyond cost, though.